Category: what to do

 Centuries later, already during the Islamic occupation, the followers of St. Vincent tried to take the remains of the saint to Asturias (northern Spain), but the circumstances of the trip ended up causing the relics to be deposited on the coast of the Algarve (south of Portugal).

-patron saint of lisbon
+patron saint of Lisbon

 tile of St Vincent in a private house